LukaBalta/07-tic-tac-toe/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENCE].(LICENCE) file for details.
+This project is licensed under the MIT License - see the [LICENCE](LICENCE) file for details.